-On Crete, I worked at the British School of Athens project at Palaikastro between 2003-2005 (Website for BSA – Palaikastro).
+On Crete, I worked at the British School of Athens project at Palaikastro between 2003-2005 (BSA – Palaikastro).
 The site is a Minoan town, located by the shore at the eastern end of the island.
-The area we worked on was part of a LM I A structure and street – one of our most exciting discoveries was a huge layer of volcanic ash, deposited during the eruption of Thera on Santorini.
+The area I worked on was part of a LM I A structure and street – one of our most exciting discoveries was a huge layer of volcanic ash, deposited during the eruption of Thera on Santorini.
 My work on Crete was not limited to excavation, and I returned in the summer of 2004 to study, catalogue and illustrate 2003 and previous years’ ceramic material.
-During the winter of 2004 I was employed as a research assistant in Knossos for Professor Carl Knappett (Toronto), preparing the Minoan pottery from the 1962-62 excavations of Palaikastro for publication (see publication list).
+During the winter of 2004 I was employed as a research assistant in Knossos for Professor Carl Knappett (Toronto), preparing the Minoan pottery from the 1962-62 excavations of Palaikastro for publication.

 In the UK I have worked as a senior site assistant for the University of Cambridge Archaeological Unit on a variety of projects in East Anglia; I have also worked for South West Archaeology.